Oneflow-Inc/oneflow/README.md

     source build/source.sh
     ```

-    Please note that this change is not permanent
+    Please note that this change is not permanent.

   - Simple validation